-This generation of Dodge Dakota has earned praise as one of the best daily-use choices among all the current compact and midsize pickups.
+This generation of Dodge Dakota has earned praise as one of the best daily-use choices among all compact and midsize pickups available at the time.
 Its seating is comfortable, there's plenty of storage and V8 versions have impressive power.
 On the negative side, however, the interiors include some lower-quality materials and the ride is on the firm side.

-The second most recent generation of Dakotas was produced for the 1997-2004 model years.
-These have basically the same strengths and weaknesses as the current generation.
+The previous generation of Dakotas was produced for the 1997-2004 model years.
+These have basically the same strengths and weaknesses as the next generation.
 Used Dodge Dakota shoppers should note that only standard and extended cab models were produced from 1997-1999.
 The Quad Cab debuted for 2000, as did a powerful SOHC 4.7-liter V8.
 The best V6 model was produced in 2004 when a new and more powerful 3.7-liter engine replaced the aged 3.9-liter.

 Also of note, particularly for performance-enthusiasts, is the sporty Dakota R/T produced in regular cab and Club Cab models for the 1998 through 2003 model years.
 Today's R/T is essentially a cosmetic package.
 These older Dodge R/T models were genuine sport trucks equipped with a sport-tuned suspension and a 5.9-liter V8 engine good for 250 horsepower and a robust 345 pound-feet of torque.

-Overall, we find the Dodge Dakota to be a solid choice for those looking for a used pickup truck.
+Overall, we find the Dodge Dakota to be a solid choice for those looking for an older used pickup truck.
 And we can suggest a number of ways to help you save money when buying one.

 There are actually several different ways to buy a used Dakota at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.